medusajs/medusa/docs/content/development/fundamentals/dependency-injection.md

 <tr>
 <td>

-Single Payment Provider
+Single Payment Processor

 </td>
 <td>

-An instance of every payment provider that extends the `AbstractPaymentService` class.
+An instance of every payment processor that extends the `AbstractPaymentService` or the `AbstractPaymentProcessor` classes.

 </td>
 <td>

-Every payment provider is registered under two names:
+Every payment processor is registered under two names:

-- Its camel-case name.
+- Its camel-case name of the processor.
 For example, the `StripeProviderService` is registered as `stripeProviderService`.
 - `pp_` followed by its identifier.
 For example, the `StripeProviderService` is registered as `pp_stripe`.

 </td>